Summary and Schedule

 Python

-There is a guide for using Python on Windows in the Python documentation.
+See the using Python on Windows guide in the Python documentation.
 Python Releases for Windows are available at Python.org.

 R

 Download R for Windows.
-We will use base R and some libraries that offer additional functionality required for this course.
+We will use base R together with a few additional libraries needed for this course.

 Python

-Please read the guide on using Python on a Mac in the Python documentation.
+See the using Python on a Mac guide in the Python documentation.

 Text editor

-GNOME Text Editor is the default app on Ubuntu since version 22.10.
-On other distributions, other text editors may be available, such as Gedit or Kate.
+GNOME Text Editor is the default editor on Ubuntu 22.10 and later.
+Other distributions ship alternatives such as Gedit or Kate.

 Python

-Please read the guide on using Python on Unix platforms in the Python documentation.
+See the using Python on Unix platforms guide in the Python documentation.